 Hummingbirds practice pragmatism when entering a flower-rich landscape.
 They look for colors and shapes likely to provide the nutrition they require.
 They also tend to feed on tiny insects attracted to the nectar as well.

 What may be surprising to gardening enthusiasts but many of the prized perennials can draw hummingbirds and butterflies.
-What tends to be missing from properties are enough long-blooming perennials to make that occur.
+Properties tend to be missing enough long-blooming perennials to make that occur.
 The following options lead the list of flowering perennials likely to invite these lovely creatures.

 North American gardeners enjoy access to a wide range of flowering plants that can harm hummingbirds.
 Plants tailored to their preferences and those that bloom for long periods rank among the best choices.
 Naturally, the way you organize these flowering plants will also impact hummingbird traffic.

 Designated gardening beds infused with flowering perennials tend to attract these amazing creatures.
 But one or two preferred plants won’t necessarily win them over.
 It’s crucial to group flowering plants together that bloom at the same time each year.
-Long-blooming plants can serve as a backdrop for those that flower for portions of the growing season.
+Long-blooming plants can serve as a backdrop for those who flower for portions of the growing season.
 The sweet smell of nectar-rich flowering perennials is the key to a robust hummingbird landscape.